 - If you’re not able to find furnished or utilities included, try to go pretty basic for the few months you’ll be there.
 Some travelers bring their own furnishings, rent them, or buy stuff upon arrival.
 If you have to furnish it yourself, you can honestly get by with so much less than you think for just a few months!
 Same with utilities.
 Get just the necessities!
 It can be a huge hassle to set up utilities for just a few months then cancel them.

 Bottom Line for Housing

 Arranging housing as a traveler can be frustrating sometimes, but there are lots of tips and tricks to make it easier and have a better experience.
 We generally recommend trying to set up housing on your own, so you can get the housing stipend and keep the extra money.
 If you are really struggling to find housing for an assignment, talk to your recruiter/staffing company and see if they can help you, and be sure to reach out to your colleagues in the travel therapy community, such as in Facebook groups!

 Thanks for reading!
 We hope this gave you insight to how housing works as a healthcare traveler.
-Stay tuned for the rest of our Travel Therapy 101 Mini-Series!
+To continue learning, check out the rest of our Travel Therapy 101 Mini-Series!